kixlab/cs374-spring-2018/internal/02-Design-Thinking-Workshop.md

 # 02-Design Thinking Workshop

-name cards

-CS374 Project: how to host my interface?

 # Pre-class prep
 - one print out for everyone
 - pairing: call partner A and B